fxapp/fxapp/README.md

 Default: `false`

 Cancel all other FX immediately.
 Cancelled FX are no longer able to dispatch.
 FX already dispatched with `after` will still be run to allow for the response to be sent.
-Use this to enforce timeouts for sending responses.
+Use this to enforce response timeouts or for handling errors.

 #### `serverRequest`